rcostine/codacas/README.md

 Environment
 -----------
-This rendition is setup as a Play 2.3 (typesafe-activator) project.
+This rendition is setup as a http4s project.
 Currently, there is no web-based interaction with the Game and Player actors (but this is planned).
 The intention is to expand the game to use scala.js on the front-end, and have it connect to the backend using websockets.
 This will allow streaming of game related events back to the browser in realtime.